ThatDeveloperDad/system-framework/docs/UsingTheIFX.md

 ...
 ```
 In that json snippet, the "SomeSecret" node value is "EXT:SQLDb:ConnectionString".
-When the Module's Options object is constructed, the code knows to check the ambient COnfiguration object for the "SQLDb:ConnectionString" setting, which could be imported from Environment Vars, a Secret Store, or whatever.
+When the Module's Options object is constructed, the code knows to check the ambient Configuration object for the "SQLDb:ConnectionString" setting, which could be imported from Environment Vars, a Secret Store, or whatever.

 ### More Interaction Kinds, and More Component Behaviors